 For us, it all started with Valentine’s Day.
 We realized that instead of us going out to a fancy dinner costing $200+, we could do something with our loved ones on this lovely day.
 One thing we realized during Valentine’s Day is that seafood is usually on sale at almost every grocery store we went to.
 We then decided to experiment and do a family-style seafood boil at home just like a local restaurant in San Diego called Crab Hut.
 It was a huge success and one of the simplest meals I’ve ever made.
 Ever since then we started this small tradition that made everyone feel included and loved.
 That’s the whole point of family traditions and celebrations, right?
 And now that my daughter’s birthday falls on the day after Valentine’s Day, we continue this family tradition with a Happy Birthday cake.

-The new family traditions that we create actually helped us stay on budget and get those little goosebumps of happiness.
-I want to share a few ways that my family lowered our budget and creates fun family traditions.
-The easiest place to lower your budget is in the lifestyle section.
+The new family traditions that you create should help you stay on budget and get those little goosebumps of happiness.
+I want to share a few ways that my family has cut our budget down, while still creating fun family traditions.
+The best place to start cutting your budget is in the lifestyle section.
 These are going to be restaurants, entertainment, play money, and clothes.
 These are all the things that make our lives feel fun but can be lowered to save some money.
 But they can also open the door to a new opportunity to start some family traditions.
-With our family that’s mostly with food.